 We use upgraded drilling rigs with noise reducing features and quiet hydraulic fracturing technology.
 These features reduce the noise from our operations.
-Sound-mitigating walls may be installed on a portion of the site during various times during operations.
 Light

 We use light-emitting diode (LED) lights strategically oriented away from homes, making our operations less visible to our neighbors.